Skip to main content

 A flying elbow is the trail elbow lifting up and away from the body during the backswing, disconnecting the arms from the torso's rotation and often producing an overly steep, arms-dominant swing.

 A flying elbow describes the trail elbow separating from the body and rising up and away during the backswing, rather than staying relatively connected to the torso as the shoulders rotate.
-Instead of the arms and body turning together, the arms swing up somewhat independently, disconnected from the rotational engine of the torso, which frequently produces an overly steep, upright backswing plane.
+Instead of the arms and body turning together, the arms swing up somewhat on its own, disconnected from the rotational engine of the torso.
+This frequently produces an overly steep, upright backswing plane.

-The connection between a flying elbow and downswing faults is significant: an arms-dominant backswing tends to produce an arms-dominant downswing as well, making it harder to sequence the body's rotation ahead of the arms in transition.
-A flying trail elbow at the top of the backswing often has to drop back down to some more connected position before the downswing can proceed efficiently, adding an extra, hard-to-time movement to the swing.
-Golfers with a flying elbow frequently also struggle with consistency because the degree of "flying" can vary from swing to swing, changing the swing plane and therefore the path each time.
+The connection between a flying elbow and downswing faults is significant.
+This means an arms-dominant backswing tends to produce an arms-dominant downswing as well.
+This makes it harder to sequence the body's rotation ahead of the arms in transition.
+A flying trail elbow at the top of the backswing often has to drop back down to some more connected position before the downswing can proceed efficiently.
+This adds an extra, hard-to-time movement to the swing.
+Golfers with a flying elbow frequently also struggle with consistency.
+This is because the degree of "flying" can vary from swing to swing, changing the swing plane and therefore the path each time.

-A flying elbow is often a habit carried over from other sports (particularly throwing motions, where the arm working somewhat independently of the torso is normal) or a result of insufficient shoulder and torso rotation in the backswing — if the body doesn't turn enough, the arms compensate by lifting independently to reach a full-feeling backswing position.
-A simple, widely used training aid is a glove, headcover, or small towel tucked under the trail armpit at the start of the swing, with the goal of keeping it in place through the backswing — if it falls, the elbow has flown.
+A flying elbow is often a habit carried over from other sports (especially throwing motions, where the arm working somewhat on its own of the torso is normal) or a result of insufficient shoulder and torso rotation in the backswing.
+This means if the body doesn't turn enough, the arms compensate by lifting on its own to reach a full-feeling backswing position.
+A simple, widely used training aid is a glove, headcover, or small towel tucked under the trail armpit at the start of the swing, with the goal of keeping it in place through the backswing.
+This means if it falls, the elbow has flown.

 A golfer whose trail elbow lifts noticeably away from the ribs during the backswing produces a steep, upright plane, then has to make a compensating move in transition just to get the club back to a workable downswing position.